Appetizers : $13 to $18

 Mon Lapin : Excellent new wine bar from Joe Beef

-At the beginning of March 2018, Little Italy welcomed the opening of Mon Lapin, an excellent new wine bar and a perfect match for the neighborhood.
-Mon Lapin is the […]
+At the beginning of March 2018, Little Italy welcomed the opening of Mon Lapin, an excellent new wine bar and a perfect match for the neighbourhood.
+Mon Lapin began as […]